telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/cells.md

 {{endregion}}

 A SpreadCellFormat instance could be applied on multiple cells.
 However, if a property of the format changes, the new settings will be applied to the cells formatted after the modification.

+## Read a Cell

+### Using ICellImporter

+A concrete instance of ICellImporter could be obtained through the Cells collection of [IRowImporter]({%slug radspreadstreamprocessing-model-rows%}). **Example 8** demonstrates how you can read the cells of a row.

+#### **[C#] Example 8: Create ICellImporter**

+{{region cs-radspreadstreamprocessing-model-cells_7}}

+	foreach (ICellImporter cell in rowImporter.Cells)
+	{
+		string value = cell.Value;

+		SpreadCellFormat format = cell.Format;
+		SpreadCellStyle style = cell.Format.CellStyle;
+	}
+{{endregion}}

+>ICellImporter inherits from [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable(v=vs.110).aspx).
+Make sure the object is disposed when you are done with it.
+The best way to ensure this is handled properly is to wrap it in a *using* statement.

+The ICellImporter interface exposes the following properties:

+* **RowIndex**: Gets the index of the row the cell appears in.
+* **ColumnIndex**: Gets the index of the column the cell appears in.
+* **Format**: Gets the formatting applied to the cell.
+The property is of type [SpreadCellFormat](https://docs.telerik.com/devtools/document-processing/api/telerik.documents.spreadsheetstreaming.spreadcellformat).
+* **Value**: A string property that allows you get the value of the cell.
+* **ValueType**: Gets the value type of the cell.
+This property is enumeration of type [CellValueType](https://docs.telerik.com/devtools/document-processing/api/telerik.documents.spreadsheetstreaming.cellvaluetype)

 ## See Also